quat1024/garden/garden/p2-bugs.md

 ### Illegal grab positions

-The singleplayer grab controller works by dragging the cube towards a point in front of you using a simulated spring.
+The singleplayer grab controller works by dragging the cube towards a point in front of you (using a simulated spring?).
 You may have noticed that if you hold a cube in a weird spot, or if you are holding a cube while being far away from it, the spring breaks and the game forces you to let go.

 This is governed by an "error" variable, which can be shown on screen with `player_held_object_debug_error 1`.
 The error is increased when the spring is too long, and it's also *multiplied* by some constant if there is something between you and the cube.
 Once the error passes some threshold (100?) you are forced to drop the cube.
 The error decays to 0 over time.

 The multiplicative increase is supposed to *quickly*, but not *immediately*, cause you to drop the cube when you're grabbing it through a wall.
 But if the error value is already 0, the multiplicative increase doesn't do anything!
 So if you are careful you can hold objects in illegal positions.

 You can do this in puzzlemaker by placing a sheet of glass on the floor, enabling the debug command, holding a cube, and very very slowly and gently rotating the camera until the cube is on the far side of the glass.

+### "Grab glitch"

+In singleplayer, if you grab an object while it passes through a portal, it can start magnetizing towards you from the location it *exited* the portal.
+Depending on the portal positions this can appear as the object taking the "long way around" to reach your hands, floating through all the space *between* your portals to reach you, instead of just going through the portal.

+This appears to be tick-perfect, but I'm not sure which tick (the tick before it passes through, or after?)

 ### Sleeping cubes